Black Bean Pasta Salad Recipe

 Best Bean Pasta Shapes

 When it comes to cooking bean pasta, shape matters for the final texture.
-Here is how I rank them from best to not so good.
+Here is how I rank them from best to not-so-good.

 • Best – Rotini seems to be the best shape across all brands.
 It cooks evenly and has a similar texture to wheat-based pasta.